The TTNC Softphone is a feature-rich SIP client available for your mobile device.

 The BLF will only work for contacts on the same realm as the VoIP User.

-Taking calls is as straightforward as receiving a call direct to your mobile.
+Taking calls is as straightforward as receiving a call directly to your mobile.

 When a call arrives, and the phone is awake the notification will show the following options: